Tummy Tuck in Akron, OH

 Afterward, the skin of the abdominal wall is lifted to provide access to the vertical abdominal muscles.
 These are then tightened by bringing them close together and suturing them into the desired position.
 This creates a firm abdominal wall and a smaller waistline.

 The abdominal skin is then stretched down, and any excess skin is removed.
 A new incision is made for your belly button, which will then be sutured into place.
 Dr. Carp will finish by closing the incisions and dressing the sites.
-A tube may be placed temporarily to allow excess fluid to drain from the incision area.

 When he does a partial abdominoplasty, Dr. Carp only separates the skin between the navel and incision line.
 The navel is not moved, the scar is smaller, and recovery is generally faster.